 Application in Claims Handling Practice

-It is important for members of the claim management team to review their files and determine if the medical evidence fits in not only workplace exposure/repetitive injury claims, but also specific incident injuries.
+Members of the claim management team need to review their files and determine if the medical evidence fits in not only workplace exposure/repetitive injury claims, but also specific incident injuries.
 Examples of how this can be used in specific injuries include:

 - How the employee fell or what they were doing when they fell;